maxsanchezdp/final_project_data/README.md

 ### i.
 Train data acquisition and conversion:

-I haven't uploaded the songs data set I used to train and test the model, but you can find it very easily here: http://opihi.cs.uvic.ca/sound/genres.tar.gz.
+I haven't uploaded the songs data set I used to train and test the model, but you can find it here: http://opihi.cs.uvic.ca/sound/genres.tar.gz.

-Extract the files in the **Data** folder of this project.
+Just dowload and extract the files in the **Data** folder of this project.
 The structure should look like this:

 ![file_structure](./for_md/0_file_structure.png)

 The dataset consists of 1000 audio tracks each 30 seconds long.
 It contains 10 genres, each represented by 100 tracks.
 The tracks are all 22050Hz Mono 16-bit audio files in .wav format.
-You will also need to convert each file from .wav to .mp3 (I used SoX for this: http://sox.sourceforge.net/).
+You will also need to convert each file from .au to .wav (I used SoX for this: http://sox.sourceforge.net/).

-Just download
+Also, I used left out of each genre so I could use them later for testing (you can find these in the **Data/test_songs/** folder), so the actual training of the neural network is done with the first 99 songs of each genre.
+If you wish to test the training mode, make sure to remove the last song of each genre so you can replicate my results.

+### ii.
+Python version, libraries and software:

+This project uses **Python 3.6** as more recent versions are not supported by Keras (one of the main libraries/frameworks I've used).
+I would recommend you to create a virtual environment (using conda, virtualenv, or whichever you prefer) and installing the Python version and libraries specified in the **requirements.txt**.
+These are the most important ones: